Introduction to Aspect Ratios

 The aspect ratio of a video is the difference between the height and the width of a video.
 If the aspect ratio is wrong, the image may appear stretched or squashed.

 The original video aspect ratio with automatic adjustments based on data in the media stream.
-This is the default and recommended Aspect Ratio mode for any content that is properly encoded.
+This is the default and recommended Aspect Ratio mode for any content that is properly encoded and supports dynamic aspect ratio changes (when streaming). - Fullscreen 4:3

 This mode defines a custom (user selected Aspect Ratio.
 By default the custom aspect ratio is 2.35:1.